Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: Simulation

 \subsection{Main Results}

 We compare the performance of our proposed algorithms with the baseline algorithms in this section.
-The convergence rate of our proposed algorithm is presented in Figure \ref{fig:conv}.
 In Figures \ref{fig:overall_performance}, \ref{fig:spread}, and \ref{fig:utilization}, we compare the baselines and our algorithm on the overall performance, resulting in server movement cost, spread, size of the largest fault domain, and induced capacity redundancy.
 We tested the performance as the system scale increases in Table \ref{table: 4}.
-Finally, we discuss the relationship between the terms in the objective function in Figure \ref{fig:varying_server_cost}.
+Finally, we discuss how the decision tree model explains the decision-making of the PPO agent in Figure \ref{fig: DT}.
+Simulation results such as the convergent rate of our proposed algorithm and the relationship between the terms in the objective function are presented in Figure \ref{fig:conv} in Appendix \ref{apdx:train} and Figure \ref{fig:varying_server_cost} in Appendix \ref{apdx:extra}, respectively.

-We first show the convergence rate in terms of the number of episodes required to reach convergence.
-In Figures \ref{fig:conv_reward} and \ref{fig:conv_obj}, we train the agent for server type $1$ for $400$ episodes.
-Figure \ref{fig:conv_reward} shows the variation of the reward and its moving average.
-We observe that the moving average converges after $100$ episodes.
-Similarly, in Figure \ref{fig:conv_obj}, we observe that there is little variation of the moving average of the objective value and constraint $6$ after $100$ episodes.
-Training plots for the rest server types are omitted for the sake of repetition.

-In Figures \ref{fig:overall_performance}, \ref{fig:spread}, \ref{fig:utilization}, we compare the overall performance, key metrics, and the resource utilization of the algorithms based on $30$ episodes of the performance data.
+In Figures \ref{fig:overall_performance}, \ref{fig:spread}, and \ref{fig:utilization}, we compare the overall performance, key metrics, and the resource utilization of the algorithms based on $30$ episodes of the performance data.
 Two kinds of plots are used to show the performance difference.
 The first kind compares the empirical cumulative distribution function (CDF) of a metric, where the horizontal axis represents the metric value and the vertical axis represents the percentile.
 The second kind compares the performance induced at each time step within an episode, where the horizontal axis represents the time steps and the vertical axis represents the metric values.